mrcsmcln/pw/readme.md

 ## Usage

 `pw`, as mentioned earlier, is *stupidly easy* to use.
-Read this document in its entirety and you'll be an expert.
+Read this short document and you'll be an expert.

 ### 95% of the time